Home > Best Places to Stay in San Francisco

 Nob Hill has a sense of wealth and privilege that steeps back to when some of the largest mansions in San Francisco were located here.
 Today, some of the city’s swankiest hotels are perched on the steep hill.
 You’ll also find the Gothic-style Grace Cathedral and Huntington Park here.

-Best Hotels: Fairmont San Francisco • The Huntington Hotel Best Cheap/Moderate Hotel: Nob Hill Hotel
+Best Hotels: Fairmont San Francisco • The Huntington Hotel Best Cheap/Midrange Hotel: Nob Hill Hotel

 8. The Presidio